maiktreya/petit-rentier-HFCS/readme.md

 > - Perform RIF regression for GINI and median including the identified influential factors for all the annual issues 2002-2020.
 >
 > - Oaxaca-Blinder decomposition of GINI for workers, young people and both.
 Compare 2002 to 2020.

+## MAIN BIBLIOGRAPHY

+### HOUSING WEALTH

+- (Wind,2016): The distribution of housing wealth in 16 EU countries: accounting for institutional differences.
+- (Kaas et al., 2019): Homeownership and wealth inequality in Europe.
+- (Boertien & López-Gay, 2023): The polarization of real estate ownership and increasing wealth inequality in Spain. ✅

+### TOTAL WEALTH

+- (Cowell et al.,2017): Wealth top incomes and inequality.
+- (Azpirate, 2010): The Household Wealth Distribution in Spain: The Role of Housing and Financial Wealth.  ✅

+#### CLASS

+- (Duvoux, 2022): Class and relative wealth accumulation in 5 EU countries from HCFS.
+- (Westhoff, 2021): Social class and earnings trajectori4es for 14 EU countries.

+#### AGE

+- (Hwang et al., 2021): Population aging and income inequality.
+- (Ihle† & Siebert-Meyerhoff, 2017): The richer the older?
+Adecomposition of wealth inequality by age sub-groups.

+### WAGE INEQUALITY AND CLASS / TYPE

+- (Giangregorio & Manta, 2021): The structure of the labour market and wage inequalitu using RIF-OLS: the italian case.
+- (Gradin, 2021): Inequality by population groups and sources of income.
+Accounting for inequality changes in Spain during the recession.

+### ML APPROACHES

+- (Salas-Rojo & Rodríguez, 2022): Inheritances and wealth inequality: a machine learning approach. ✅